agstub/grounding-line-methods/README.md

 and use the command in the previous paragraph.

 # Acknowledgements
-Many thanks to Ed Bueler's (UAF) who introduced me to free surface Stokes problems during UAF's 2018 International Summer School in Glaciology, and to the UAF Glaciers group (https://glaciers.gi.alaska.edu/) for hosting the summer school.
+Many thanks to Ed Bueler (UAF) who introduced me to free surface Stokes problems during UAF's 2018 International Summer School in Glaciology, and to the UAF Glaciers group (https://glaciers.gi.alaska.edu/) for hosting the summer school.
 Marc Spiegelman and Tim Creyts (Columbia University, LDEO) advised me throughout this project.